LAGameStudio/AtariVCSGML/README.md

 *If you wish to review how to use IDE 589, or the rationale behind what's being described in this document, please read the README.old.md*

 This document deals with getting your GameMaker (or Godot 4) game to work on the AtariVCS.
+It's primarily written for GameMaker.

 In new versions of Godot and GameMaker, you won't be able to reliable use SDL to handle the controllers because _reasons_.
-So, you will have to specially package your executable in the most portable way, and then rely on a TCP/IP server to read state information from each device profile (along with the list of connected devices), and there is a way to, in GameMaker, easily map this to InputCandy's ICDeviceState and ICDevice classes (see the wiki over there at https://github.com/LAGameStudio/InputCandy)
+So, you will have to specially package your executable in the way described here, with an ancillary utility server (provided for you) - an ephemeral TCP/IP server can be used to read state information from each device profile (along with the list of connected devices), and there is a way to, in GameMaker, easily map this to InputCandy's ICDeviceState and ICDevice classes (see the wiki over there at https://github.com/LAGameStudio/InputCandy) so that you can write sane code that doesn't use GameMaker's ``gamepad_*`` functions directly on Windows and Linux.

 Note that we've recently released a raw TCP/IP version to help Godot 4 users detect and manage the Atari Classic Controller on the VCS.